Recveeosu/osu-skins/README.md

 # osu-skins
-Skins that I haved used and use right now.
+Skins that I have used and use right now.

-The list is still W.I.P
+The list is still W.I.P.

 Skins are in random order.
 # [Rafis Elohere](https://drive.google.com/file/d/1oanJ5hrKl4ZdPVUV9TfUgg0V6_OArp1e/view)